-- (i) A turnover figure will always be greater than a corresponding GVA figure5.
-GVA can vary between 30% and 80% of turnover depending on the industry. - (ii) There may be some overlap in these estimates with data for other Creative Industries - particularly between Design and Architecture.
+- (i) A turnover figure will always be greater than a corresponding GVA figure 4.
+GVA can vary between 30% and 80% of turnover depending on the industry. - (ii) There may be some overlap in these estimates with data for other Creative Industries particularly between Design and Architecture.

-5 This is because GVA measures the difference between the value of goods and services produced and the cost of raw materials and other inputs used up in production.
+&lt;sup>4 This is because GVA measures the difference between the value of goods and services produced and the cost of raw materials and other inputs used up in production.
 Turnover measures just the value of sales of goods and services.